pixiiidust/semantic-ising/README.md

 ## 🤝 Contributing

 We welcome contributions!
+Before contributing:

+1. Review our [Setup Guide](SETUP.md) for detailed implementation and technical documentation
+2. Check [directory_structure.lua](directory_structure.lua) for the canonical project structure, which defines:
+   - Complete module hierarchy
+   - File dependencies
+   - Test coverage requirements
+   - Component relationships
+3. Ensure your changes align with our project architecture and coding standards

-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.
+See our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions.

 ---